 But like any treatment, Botox is not without its side effects.
 Although generally mild and "very tolerable when an experienced and properly trained board-certified dermatologist is chosen," says Guanche, they may include bruising, swelling, and asymmetry.
 Also, keep in mind that Botox isn't for everyone.
 According to our experts, if you're pregnant or have had facial paralysis, you should not use Botox.

 If you need to break out the big guns, it might be time to pay a visit to a dermatologist.
 "In-office glycolic acid peels are a great start.
 We use a higher percentage of glycolic acid than you can get at home, and it takes less than 10 minutes for the entire procedure.
 The acid actually works in two to three minutes," Schultz says.
 "Also, laser treatments are available.
 They work by making your body believe there is a small wound.
 The body reacts by building more collagen to heal the wound."

-Guanche says, "In office, we can do a series of deep microneedling procedures, which stimulates collagen and therefore minimizes the appearance of lines.
+Have you heard?
+Microneedling is the newest way to fix all your skin issues—crow's feet included.
+Guanche says, "In-office, we can do a series of deep microneedling procedures, which stimulates collagen and, therefore, minimizes the appearance of lines.
 For this, we also could opt for a series of Jessner [chemical] peels, a light peel that exfoliates and smoothes out fine lines.
 For deeper lines, a series of Fraxel 1550 [laser] treatments would be ideal."

 Work with your dermatologist to figure out what treatment works best for you.
-Every chemical peel should be customized to fit your skin needs and is never a one-size-fits-all treatment, so to speak.
+Every chemical peel and in-office treatment should be customized to fit your skin needs and is never a one-size-fits-all solution, so to speak.